FOSE1025/S1_2020/practicals/week08/FOSE1025_week08_practical.md

 # Week 8 SGTA
 # PRAC_01

 The following are group exercises.
 For every group, nominate one person who will explain what you have done.
 The group exercises will be carried out as zoom breakouts and always the same students will be in the same group.
-Each time, nominate a different person so that all have the opportunite to practice their presentation skills.
+Each time, nominate a different person so that all have the opportunity to practice their presentation skills.

 ## Activity 1 - Analyse Tables (10 minutes + 5 minutes discussion)